kubeflow/community/wg-notebooks/README.md

 --->
 # Notebooks Working Group

-WG Notebooks is responsible for the user experience around Notebooks and other IDEs and their integrations with Kubeflow
+WG Notebooks is responsible for the user experience around Notebooks and other web IDEs and their integrations with Kubeflow

 The [charter](charter.md) defines the scope and governance of the Notebooks Working Group.